vijaymoorthy13/house-rental-website/README.md

     - 1 - First Page of this website is Home page, It has searchBar in the middle of Banner Section.
        - Exclusive offers about the trips with the budget section,
        - Popular Tourist places Section,
-       - Travellers Review about the famous tourist places,
+       - Travellers Story about the famous tourist places,
     - 2 - Second page of this website has List of Properties for Rent,
        - Primarly used as a HouseRental for Vacation.
        - Each property in the list has price and rating.